gramat-lang/specs/STATEMENTS.md

 ## Comments

-It is possible to add single-line comments in any part of the definition.
-A comment starts with `#` and ends with the *Line feed (U+000A)*.
+It is possible to add comments in any part where a whitespace is accepted.
+The comments start with `/*` and end with `*/`, there is no way to escape the closing symbol but can contains any other character sequence.

 ```
-# this is a comment
+/* this is a comment */
 ```